gardener/landscapercli/docs/reference/landscaper-cli_quickstart_uninstall.md

 ```
   -h, --help                help for uninstall
       --kubeconfig string   path to the kubeconfig of the target cluster
-      --namespace string    namespace where the landscaper and the OCI registry are installed (default "landscaper")
+      --namespace string    namespace where Landscaper and the OCI registry are installed (default "landscaper")
 ```

 ### Options inherited from parent commands